maypok86/otter/docs/index.md

 <a href="https://github.com/avelino/awesome-go"><img src="https://awesome.re/mentioned-badge.svg" alt="Mentioned in Awesome Go"></a>
 </p>

+Otter is one of the most powerful caching libraries for Go based on researches in caching and concurrent data structures.
+Otter also uses the experience of designing caching libraries in other languages (for example, [caffeine](https://github.com/ben-manes/caffeine)).

 ## :material-star-shooting: Features

 - **Simple API**: Just set the parameters you want in the builder and enjoy